tylerlong/sample-code-generator/samples.md

         },
         "certificateName": {
           "type": "string",
-          "description": "For 'PubNub/APNS' and 'PubNub/GCM' transport types.
+          "description": "For 'PubNub/APNS', 'APNS' and 'PubNub/GCM' transport types.
 Name of a certificate" },
         "registrationId": {
           "type": "string",